trios-linux/trios-image-writer/README.md

 # trios-image-writer
-GUI wrapper for dd. :)
+Simple dd wrapper.
+Uses zenity for GUI dialogs and pv for progress.